 General Description: White-winged Doves (Zenaida asiatica) are sexually monomorphic doves of the deserts south of Nevada.
-White-wings are about the size and shape of a Mourning Dove, but with a large white wing patch that shows in flight.
+White-wings are about the size (actually a tad larger) and shape of a Mourning Dove, but with a large white wing patch that shows in flight.
 At rest, the wing patch appears to be a white bar on the leading edge of the folded wing.
 White-wing Doves have a square tail with a broad white band across the tip.

 Taxonomy: Columbiformes, Columbidae.

 Favored Habitat: Deserts, riparian areas, and towns in the Sonoran Desert and points south.
+In recent years, venturing into the Mojave Desert.